 There are many good resources out there.
 Most of them are helpful and useful for different purposes.

 You might also want to look into investing in a Study Bible.
 A Study Bible is like an all-in-one collection of the most used tools all in one cover.
 I recommend the CSB Tony Evans Study Bible (check out the reviews on Amazon – link opens in a new window).

 As you begin using some of the tools that are in most Study Bibles, you’ll start to see what’s useful and why it’s included.
 My first Study Bible lasted me for many years as my primary resource before I started adding to my resource library.

 If you want to see how a Study Bible can be used, here’s an article where I explain how to use one: How to Use a Study Bible: A Helpful Illustrated Guide (link opens in a new window)

 7. Approach the Bible as a Life-Long Journey of Discovery

 Learn to enjoy the journey.
-Just as anything else that’s valuable, it’ll take some patience and time.
+Just as with anything else that’s valuable, it’ll take some time and patience.
 Along the way, you might have questions that go unanswered for a season, tensions about what the Bible actually says and what it means.
 This is all part of getting to know God and His Word.